ingafter60/1_basicwebsite/readme.md

 3. Adds contact form to contact page
 4. Adds route for submiting contact form
 6. Result error: Class App\Http\Controllers\ MessageController does not exist

+## 010 Controllers & Validation
+1. Create MessagesController
+2. Create a new partials file: messages.blade.php and add conditional to display messages
+3. Include messages.blade.php to main.app
+4. Test it out :)